-SCALE prides itself in developing customized solutions for its clients and helping Physician groups independently thrive in a challenging marketplace.
+SCALE prides itself in developing customized solutions for its clients and helping healthcare organizations grow and thrive in a challenging marketplace.
 Now, we are ready to help you.
 We look forward to sharing examples of how we have helped our clients and invite you to schedule a 1-on-1 complimentary practice management consultation with us.

-Contact Kevin Gillis at kgillis@scale-pg.com or 603-440-3375 to speak with any of our SCALE Operating Partners on their area of focus and expertise.
+Contact Kevin Gillis at kgillis@scale-healthcare.com, or +1 (603) 440-3375 to continue the conversation.